-In South Carolina, making improvements to the property is one way to own land.
-If a squatter has color of title, they can be granted all of the land they have improved over the 10-year period.
+If a squatter has color of title, they can be granted all the land they have improved over the 10-year period.
 However, if the squatter makes improvements but does not have color of title, they may be able to gain ownership over the building or land where they have been living, and no cultivated land will be included in their claim.

 Open & Notorious Possession